Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Coloring triangle-free overlap game graphs

 We now show how to color the vertices of $G$ with $2k$ colors.
-Let $S$ be a color class in a proper $k$-coloring of the primary vertices of $G$.
-Consider all the sets $P(u)$ for $u\in S$.
-Each of these sets is independent, and by Lemma \ref{lem:secondary}, the edges between the sets form a bipartite graph.
-Therefore, we need just two colors for the vertices in $\bigcup_{u\in S}P(u)$ and $2k$ colors in total for the whole $G$.
+Let $I$ be a color class in a proper $k$-coloring of the primary vertices of $G$.
+Consider all the sets $S(u)$ for $u\in I$.
+By Lemma \ref{lem:S}, each of them is independent.
+By Lemma \ref{lem:secondary}, the edges between the sets form a bipartite graph.
+Therefore, we need two colors for the vertices in $\bigcup_{u\in I}S(u)$ and hence $2k$ colors for the whole~$G$.

-It suffices to show that the chromatic number of the graph induced on the primary vertices is $O(\log\log n)$.
-The primary vertices induce an overlap game graph witnessed by the restriction of $\mu$ and $\prec$.
-From now on, we simply assume that there are no secondary vertices in $G$.
+It remains to show that the chromatic number of the subgraph of $G$ induced on the primary vertices is $O(\log\log n)$.
+Clearly, this subgraph is itself an overlap game graph.
+Therefore, from now on, we simply assume that all vertices of $G$ are primary.
+This means that for every set $P$ of vertices lying on a common root-to-leaf path of $M$, the family of intervals $\{\mu(v)\colon v\in P\}$ is restricted.
+The following is an immediate consequence of Lemma \ref{lem:restricted}.